Hi. I'm Tobias Géron.

 And I'm an astrophysicist at the University of Toronto.

 I'm originally from Antwerp, Belgium.
 I obtained a BSc in Bio-Engineering from the University of Antwerp (2013-2016).
 After that, I got an MSc in Bio-Engineering from Ghent University (2016-2018), during which I spent one semester as an exchange student at Yonsei University in South Korea.
 After graduating, I decided to switch academic fields and I started studying Astrophysics at the University of St Andrews in Scotland (2018-2019).
 I loved this so much, that I eventually pursued a PhD (or, as it is called there, a DPhil) at the University of Oxford, England (2019-2023).
-I recently started working as a postdoctoral fellow at the University of Toronto in Canada.
+Afterwards, I started working as a Rubin Postdoctoral Fellow at the University of Toronto in Canada.

 Aside from astronomy, I also really enjoy hiking and being out in nature.
 Some highlights include climbing Mount Kilimanjaro in Tanzania and through-hiking the Pacific Crest Trail in the USA after I finished my PhD.
 As you might expect, both trips also included spectacular views of the night sky.